APA Corporation Q3 Profit Increases, beats estimates

-WASHINGTON (dpa-AFX) - APA Corporation (APA) revealed earnings for its third quarter that increased from last year and beat the Street estimates.
+WASHINGTON (dpa-AFX) - APA Corporation (APA) released a profit for its third quarter that increased from the same period last year and beat the Street estimates.

 Excluding items, APA Corporation reported adjusted earnings of $410 million or $1.33 per share for the period.